 Finn on the left and Haylee on the right, give riders a farm tour.

 Little sister Hannah is a Brabant- American Belgian cross.
-She is much shorter at 15.2 hands, but weighs about 1700 lbs.
-She has much more growing to do.
+She was born in December of 2013.
+She is much shorter than her big sister Haylee , but weighs about 1700 lbs.
+She will grow more in the next year or two.